dontMashMe/dp-203/chapter2-data_lake.md

     * Common technologies are Synapse, Databricks, HDInsight, Azure ML
 * **Model and serve**
     * Identifies technologies that will present the data to users.
-    * Vizualization tools such as Micorosft Power BI (although often it is a combination of multiple)
+    * Visualization tools such as Microsoft Power BI (although often it is a combination of multiple)

 ## Use ADLS in data analytics workloads
 ADLS can be characterized as an ENABLING technology for multiple data analytics use cases.